Classic Roundtrip Voyage | From Bergen to Kirkenes | With UK Return Flights

 In winter, crossing the Arctic Circle is when the hunt for the Northern Light begins.
 We celebrate the event by presenting a multimedia show, ‘The Magic Light, Aurora Borealis’, featuring pictures, words and music.
 As we sail through the narrow Raftsund, we stop at the entrance to Trollfjord.
 Here we serve freshly made fish cakes out on deck.
 You also hear the story of ‘The battle of Trollfjord’, which took place here in the winter of 1890.
 If you look closely, you might see trolls up in the steep mountains.
 Or you might not.

-Meet the vikings - winterExperience how the Vikings lived at Lofotr in Borg, Lofoten, where the largest Viking building ever discovered has been replicated.
+Meet the Vikings (Summer)See how the Vikings lived at Lofotr in Borg, Lofoten, where the largest Viking building ever discovered has been replicated.

-Farm visit in LofotenExperience life on a diverse working farm, Aalan Farm at Lauvdalen, Lofoten, renowned for its herbs and organic cheeses.
+Farm Visit in LofotenLearn about life on a working farm at Lauvdalen, Lofoten.
+Aalan Farm is renowned for its herbs and organic, award-winning cheeses.